mitralabs/coco/base/coco_to_base/README.md

 # ToDo
 - [ ] Write instructions for the .env file and include a .env.template
+- [ ] Include a "all files transmitted" message that coco sends to base.

 ## Step by Step instructions: